Fibrocalculous Pancreatic Diabetes

 - Generally age 20-30 years

-- About 1-2 decade after first episode of abdominal pain
+- About 1-2 decades after the first episode of abdominal pain

 -